ayushch05/Ayush-s-Portfolio-for-Robotic-Project/index.md

 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone My second milestone was completing my robotic arm and integrating it with my smart car.
+- What needs to be completed before your final milestone My second milestone is completing my robotic arm and integrating it with my smart car.
--My first plan was to get the
+-My first plan is to make the robotic arm and assemble its parts.
+-My second plan is to test the servo motors of the robotic arm to make sure the servos are rotating accordingly to the controls.
+-My third plan is to

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**